monerov/monerov-explorer/README.md

-# MoneroV-explorer
+# MoneroV Explorer

-The source code used for the monerovexplorer.com website.
+The source code used for the [monerovexplorer.com](https://monerovexplorer.com) website.
 An implementation of a MoneroV blockchain explorer.
 Currently connected to the upcoming monerov daemon and showcases the MoneroV 1:10 blockchain ratio diffrence for all previous and live transactions on Monero mainnet.